ff6347/gestalten-in-code/projects/this-is-not-a-leaf/index.md

 ![](./assets/ergebnis6.png)
 ![](./assets/ergebnis7.png)

-1The results show that this instruction often persuades subjects to draw entire leafs instead of the described leaf-like shapes.
+The results show that this instruction often persuades subjects to draw entire leafs instead of the described leaf-like shapes.
 Therefore, another approach is to change the first sentence like this:

 *Draw ovals that thin to the tails.*